remix-run/remix/.changeset/moody-pants-own.md

 ---
-"@remix-run/dev": patch
+"@remix-run/dev": minor
 ---

-Convention for Remix optional segments
+Added support and conventions for optional route segments

-Note that this only set ups the convention conversion for React Router.
-Optional segments won't be available in Remix until Remix is built on top of React Router v6.5

-Converts segments surrounded by parenthesis into optional segments for React Router.
+Routes surrounded by parenthesis will be converted into optional segments for React Router.
 For example `/($lang)/about` will be converted to `/:lang?/about` in React Router.

 This means `/($lang)/about` would match: